Nine Weeks in Paris

 Ari Shaffir

-With the usual bureaucratic craziness it takes to rent an apartment in Paris, I managed to secure a ground-floor apartment in the 5th arrondissement in Paris on Rue Malebranche.
+With the usual bureaucratic craziness it takes to rent an apartment in Paris, I managed to secure a ground-floor apartment on Rue Malebranche in the 5th arrondissement.
 It even had a small yard for my dog, Gavroche.

-Gavroche was used to Champ de Mars back in the day (Parc du Champ-de-Mars), and we could get there relatively fast by bus so he could revisit his old friends and his old girlfriends and pee on what needed to be peed seriously on after five years absence.
+Gavroche was used to Champ de Mars back in the day (Parc du Champ-de-Mars), and we could get there relatively quickly by bus, so he could revisit his old friends and old girlfriends and pee on what needed to be peed on seriously after five years’ absence.

 As with most apartments in big cities, it looked perfect online.
 And like most apartments in big cities, it was far from perfect in the real world.

-But apart from those minor issues, there was nothing not to be expected when renting an apartment in Paris if you are pre-rich!
+But apart from those minor issues, there was nothing unexpected when renting an apartment in Paris if you are pre-rich.
 The problem was not the bricks or what may have been mold on the walls.
-The problem was the Danish monsters!
+The problem was the Danish monsters.

 The Monsters

-The day I found out what was going on, I was preoccupied with my own life and on my way out.
-But as I turned the corner up the stairs to the lobby behind the old, noisy elevator, I had to pinch myself to make sure I was awake because in front of me, in conversation with an older woman from the building, stood two monsters and honorary members of The Gutter Squad from Funen.
+The day I found out the Danish monsters were inside the building, I was preoccupied with my own life and on my way out.
+But as I turned the corner up the stairs to the lobby behind the old, noisy elevator, I had to pinch myself to make sure I was awake because in front of me, in conversation with an older woman, stood two monsters and honorary members of The Gutter Squad from Funen.

 The Danish monsters hadn’t just followed me to Paris, as expected.
-No, they were in my building, as definitely not expected!
+No, they were in my building, which was definitely not expected!

 I was in shock.
 Everything went black as if all the lights in the world had been turned off.
 My heart was going 500 miles an hour, my throat was as dry as the Sahara Desert, and it felt like the 5th arrondissement in Paris had turned into The Twilight Zone.